-The village is intricate with a multitude of scenes.
-You could literally spend a good hour observing it and still not notice every little detail.
+Yacht Club’s Christmas village is intricate with a multitude of scenes.
+You could spend a good hour observing it and still not notice every little detail.

-As you can see it’s quite large and takes up an entire corner of the lobby.
+As you can see, it’s pretty significant and takes up an entire corner of the lobby.